11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 Regular Paprika

 Regular or “basic” paprika is the most common form of paprika.
 Made from the skin and flesh of sweet red peppers, it has a mild taste and doesn’t pack any heat or spice.
-This makes it safe to use and experiment within different recipes, as it won’t overpower dishes with a pungent taste.
+This makes it safe to use and experiment with different recipes, as it won’t overpower dishes with a pungent taste.

 Regular paprika is bright red in color.
 For this reason, it’s generally used to enhance the color of bland-looking dishes, such as deviled eggs, potato salad, hummus, or a mac-and-cheese sauce.
 You can also use it in red curries.